vadymmarkov/geobot/README.md

 export [geobot app](https://wit.ai/vadymmarkov/geobot) and import it when creating your new mind-blowing app.
 - Find the `Server Access Token` under Settings page in the **Wit.ai** console.
-- Set your token as environment variable `WIT_TOKEN` or alternatively create a new config file `geobot/Config/secrets/wit.json`:
+- Set your token as `WIT_TOKEN` environment variable or, alternatively, create a new config file `geobot/Config/secrets/wit.json`:

 ```json